Ada-Developers-Academy/core-unit-1/intro-to-git/commits.md

 As we keep programming, we may see that large commits can make the git history more challenging to read.

-## In git, There Are Local and Staging Areas
+## In Git, There Are Local and Staging Areas

-Because we get a lot of value when we intentionally construct a commit, we want to be selective about the specific code changes (lines added and removed) that goes into a commit.
+Because we get a lot of value when we intentionally construct a commit, we want to be selective about the specific code changes (lines added and removed) that go into a commit.

 Git allows us to be selective about changes that go into a commit.
 It lets us do that by creating two areas that code changes can be categorized in: the _local changes area_ and the _staging area_.